LTC Appeals

 The Petition Process and Required Documentation

 Once you meet the eligibility threshold, you file a petition with the Massachusetts Firearms Licensing Review Board.
-The petition must include specific documentation, though the statute and administrative procedure do not require court-like pleadings or formal legal briefs in all cases.
+Under § 130B(c), the petition must include a copy of a completed FID card or LTC application — one that has already been submitted to your local licensing authority, or that you submit to the authority at the same time as the FLRB petition.
+There is also a board-set filing fee.
+The statute and administrative procedure do not require court-like pleadings or formal legal briefs.

 You will want to submit a cover letter or petition that explains your case clearly.
 Identify the misdemeanor conviction by date, court, and statute cited.
 Explain why enough time has passed and why your circumstances have changed.
 This is not the place for lengthy legal argument; it is where you tell your story to a neutral reader who may know nothing about you yet.